nikitam25/weather-app/README.md

 # weather-app
-A weather finding app made using Swift
+A weather finding IOS app made using Swift

 # UI
 The app features both a dark and light mode